dustinpfister/blog_posts/_posts/js-array-slice.md

 console.log(last); // 4
 ```

-So I guess it is slightly more concise then the less one from length trick that I usually use, but that is a major nano pic issue.
+So I guess it is slightly more concise then doing the same thing by subtracting one from the length of the array that I would usually use over doing that at least.

 ```js
 let a1 = [1,2,3,4],